 Moving on upstairs, you are presented with three well-presented bedrooms with tasteful bed linen and plenty of clothing storage.

 A stunning family bathroom completes the interior wonderfully with its elegant roll top bath.

-With this property you also get the added luxury of a delightful enclosed back garden with the choice of a decking or a graveled seating area to sit out and enjoy the sun with a lovely drink.
+With this property you also get the added luxury of access to a delightful enclosed back garden with the choice of a decking or a graveled seating area to sit out and enjoy the sun with a lovely drink.

 Guisborough is a fantastic holiday spot, a pretty market town with a good range of amenities as well as a museum and the stunning ruined abbey to explore.

 It comes just outside of the North York Moors for you outdoor people.

 Conveniently placed, Guisborough also provides easy access to the sea with resorts such as Saltburn just a short drive away.

 Roseberry House is an alluring property in a great central location.